robotframework/robotframework/doc/userguide/src/CreatingTestData/TestDataSyntax.rst

 When Robot Framework parses the test data files, it ignores:

 - All data before the first `test data section`__.
-If the data format allows data between sections, also that is ignored.
 - Data in the `Comments`__ section.
 - All empty rows.
-- All empty cells at the end of rows, unless they are escaped__.
+- All empty cells at the end of rows when using the `pipe separated format`_.
 - All single backslashes (:codesc:`\\`) when not used for escaping_.
 - All characters following the hash character (`#`), when it is the first character of a cell.
 This means that hash marks can be used to enter